RLOpenCatalyst/rg-doc/source/Features.rst

-Choose an option like “Terminate”.through this we can terminate the product We implemented a check to find out if a file exists in the bucket or not .If exists it will throw an error message accordingly. i.e.,”The bucket is not empty.
+Choose an option like “Terminate”. through this we can terminate the product We implemented a check to find out if a file exists in the bucket or not .
+If exists it will throw an error message accordingly. i.e. ”The bucket is not empty.
 Please delete all contents from the bucket and try again.”

 .. image:: images/action.png